-In certain circumstances, the University may impose a RUSM and/or housing interim suspension or No Contact Agreement (NCA Order (NCO) prior to a hearing.
+In certain circumstances, the University may impose a RUSM and/or housing interim suspension or No Contact Order (NCO).

-1) Interim suspension may be imposed:
+Interim suspension may be imposed:

-a. to ensure the safety and well-being of members of the RUSM community or preservation of University property; or b. if the University deems that the respondent poses a threat of disruption of or interference with the normal operation of the University a.
-De-escalate conflict.

-2) During the interim suspension, the respondent may be denied access to RUSM premises (including online and onsite classes) and/or all other University activities or privileges for which the respondent might otherwise be eligible, as the University may determine to be appropriate.
+- a. to ensure the safety and well-being of members of the RUSM community or preservation of University property; or - b. if the University deems that the respondent poses a threat of disruption of or interference with the normal operation of the University - a.
+During the interim suspension, the respondent may be denied access to RUSM premises (including online and onsite classes) and/or all other University activities or privileges for which the respondent might otherwise be eligible, as the University may determine to be appropriate.
 In appropriate cases, the University may notify the complainant of a respondent's interim suspension status.

-3) A No Contact Agreement (NCA) A NCO can be put in place by the conduct administrator, or designee, between covered persons involved in a conduct investigation in order to:
+An NCO can be put in place by the conduct administrator, or designee, between covered persons in order to:

-b.
-Assist covered persons in refraining from actions that could be considered a violation of the Code of Conduct.

-c.
-Address concerns raised as part of a sexual misconduct investigation.

-d.
-NCO shall not be lifted on the request of the complainant and/or respondent.
-However, a NCO may be lifted with mutual consent by the complainant and the respondent.

-e.
-If any party (complainant or respondent) is found to be in violation of "No Contact Order", it will be considered as breach of code of conduct and appropriate disciplinary sanction, up to, but not limited to, suspension/dismissal from the University will be imposed.
+- 2) De-escalate conflict. - 3) Assist covered persons in refraining from actions that could be considered a violation of the Code of Conduct. - 4) Address concerns raised as part of a sexual misconduct investigation. - 5) NCO shall not be lifted on the request of the complainant and/or respondent.
+However, an NCO may be lifted with mutual consent by the complainant and the respondent. - 6) If any party (complainant or respondent) is found to be in violation of "No Contact Order", it will be considered as breach of code of conduct and appropriate disciplinary sanction, up to, but not limited to, suspension/dismissal from the University will be imposed.

-Lifting of Non-academic Probation: Non-academic probation is lifted after the time period specified, when a) no further violations are committed; and, b) all terms specified in the disciplinary decision have been successfully completed.
+Lifting of Non-academic Probation: Non-academic probation is lifted after the time period specified, when a) no further violations are committed; and b) all terms specified in the disciplinary decision have been successfully completed.

 - Student file: This period of non-academic probation is documented in the student file as Disciplinary Probation.
 Upon completion of the terms of this probationary period, a student may request that the non-academic probation be noted as successfully completed.
-Students are encouraged to document all efforts taken to address any cited violation, and confirm that this documentation is preserved in their student files. - Financial Aid: Unlike Academic Probation, periods of Non-Academic Probation will not impact a student's eligibility for or status regarding financial aid.
+Students are encouraged to document all efforts taken to address any cited violation and confirm that this documentation is preserved in their student files. - Financial Aid: Unlike Academic Probation, periods of Non-Academic Probation will not impact a student's eligibility for or status regarding financial aid.